ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

 \subsection{Printed text artifacts}

-Typically, text artifacts on paper ECG records could contain lead names, patient information/ID, ECG calibration, date, physician's name, diagnostic codes/keywords, ECG-based measurements, and some medical terminologies.
-Several state and federal regulations, such as the Privacy Rule of the Health Insurance Portability and Accountability Act (HIPAA), mandate the protection of patient privacy \cite{office2002standards}.
-Consequently, in most paper ECG records available, protected health information (PHI) is redacted to preserve privacy.
-The synthetic paper ECG generation pipeline must accommodate these variable printed text artifacts.

-In ECGGen, the lead names (I, II, III, V1, V2, V3, V4, V5, V6, avL, avF, avR) are printed alongside their respective ECG segments on the synthetically generated ECG image (cf. Fig.~\ref{fig:ECG_with_lead_names}).
-The user of the toolbox has the option of choosing whether there must be an overlap between ECG segments and printed text artifacts.
-Although overlapped characters do pose a problem in digitizing paper ECG records \cite{ganesh2021combining}, they are added to represent realistic paper ECGs.
-Further, to add other printed information such as date, ECG calibration, patient record numbers, etc. we have designed several template ECG record files that can be customized by the user.
-These text are superimposed on the synthetically generated ECG image obtained from the previous step (cf. Fig.~\ref{fig:ECG_with_text}).
+Typically, ECG records, whether in printed format or in EHRs, contain printed lead names, patient information/ID, ECG calibration pulse, date, physician/referrer's name, diagnostic codes/keywords, ECG-based measurements, and various medical terminologies.
+Many of these fields are protected health information (PHI) and need to be redacted to preserve privacy when shared in the public domain.
+ECG-Image-Kit accommodates the printing of such information through its command-line options.
+The lead names (I, II, III, V1, V2, V3, V4, V5, V6, aVL, aVF, aVR) are printed alongside their respective ECG segments on the synthetically generated ECG image (cf. Fig.~\ref{fig:ECG_with_lead_names}).
+The user of the toolbox has the option to choose whether there should be an overlap between ECG segments and printed text artifacts.
+Although overlapped characters pose a problem in digitizing paper ECG records \cite{ganesh2021combining}, they are added to represent realistic paper ECGs, which occasionally print text with partial overlap with the ECG traces.
+Further, to add other printed information such as date, patient record numbers, etc., the toolkit uses the corresponding fields from the WFDB header files that accompany all PhysioNet data files, or through a customizable text-based template file.
+These texts are superimposed on the synthetically generated ECG image obtained from the previous step (cf. Fig.~\ref{fig:ECG_with_text}).

-\subsection{Handwritten text artifacts}
+\subsubsection{Handwritten text artifacts}

-Scanned ECGs may contain annotations or hand-written diagnoses from the heathcare provider.
-Our synthetic ECG image generation pipeline attempts to simulate such handwritten text artifacts to generate more realistic ECG images.
+Scanned ECGs may contain annotations or handwritten diagnoses from the healthcare provider.
+Our synthetic ECG image generation pipeline optionally simulates such handwritten text artifacts to create more realistic ECG images.